-Trip Leadership in 8 Steps
+Trip Leadership in 10 Steps

-Step 1: Choose an activity (hiking, climbing, car camping, kayaking, skiing, snowshoeing, backpacking, mountain biking, paddle-boarding, rafting, etc)
+Step 1: Choose an activity

+Hiking, climbing, car camping, kayaking, skiing, snowshoeing, backpacking, mountain biking, paddle-boarding, rafting, etc

-Step 2: Choose a date (should be at least one month from now).
-As a trip leader, you should choose a date that works for you and your family.
+Step 2: Choose a date

+Should be at least one month from now.
+As a trip leader, you should choose a date that works for you and your family and does not conflict with already scheduled events (see calendar links below).
 It's a good idea to pick two dates that work so you have a back-up if no chaperones are available or if the place you want to go to is booked on one of the dates.